JustFiesta/ansible-courses/t1/README.md

 # More advanced Ansible usage

-Here are informations about more non-regular ansible usaged.
+Here are informations about non-regular ansible usaged.
+More enterprise oriented.

 ## Dry running with diff